calvertd/Python-Average-Lyric-Generator/README.md

 # Python-Average-Lyric-Generator
-CLI interface, which based on user input, finds the chosen musical artist and returns an average number of words per song.
+CLI interface, which based on user input, finds the chosen musical artist and returns an average number of words for their songs.